 Rarefied Recording was designed by Wes Lachot.
 Wes is one of today's top studio designers and his rooms are extremely accurate and a joy to work in.
 Rarefied is no exception.
 Approximately 800 square feet, the studio may be modest in size, but its sonic stature is tremendous.

-The studio contains an exceptional Control Room filled with tons of outboard gear, a Toft 32 channel console, Dynaudio mains, and Apogee/Burl conversion.
+The studio contains an exceptional Control Room filled with tons of outboard gear, a 32 channel Neve Genesys, Dynaudio mains, and Apogee/Burl conversion.
 An MCI JH16, 2" 16 track is also available upon special request.

 The main Live Room is filled with vintage keyboards, a Hammond B2 with Leslie, and even a baby grand piano.
 Two of the side walls have acoustic panels that can be flipped around, one side reflective and the other absorptive.
 This allows the engineer to adjust how lively the room responds.
 The Live Room also has a window wall allowing natural light into the space.
 A rare feature for a studio!